Phillip Schofield dealt blow as he's tipped to make 'minor comeback' as 'background star'

-Phillip Schofield recently left This Morning after more than 20 years on the show, leaving many fans very divided.
+Phillip Schofield last week left This Morning after more than 20 years, and has subsequently shocked viewers by admitting to an affair with a much younger colleague on the show.

-Kim Woodburn had accused him of being “obnoxious” and “horrible” during their clash on the show in 2017.
-Meanwhile, Jim Davidson recently claimed Phil was “two-faced” on the programme.
+Kim Woodburn accused him of being “obnoxious” and “horrible” during their clash on the show in 2017.
+Jim Davidson claimed Phil was “two-faced” on the programme.

+And former colleague Eamonn Holmes has already let rip, declaring Phillip has finally been ‘caught out’.

 Phillip Schofield to make ‘minor comeback’ after This Morning exit?

+Right now, Phil’s career is in tatters – he has now left ITV altogether and his reputation is at an all-time low.

-Following his statement last weekend about stepping down from This Morning, Phil hasn’t spoken out further.
-Now, according to a PR expert, Phil could make a “minor comeback” when everything has settled.
+But according to a PR expert, speaking before the latest Phil reveal, he could make a “minor comeback” when everything has settled.

 I can see him making a minor comeback – as long as he is relegated to more of a background star.